Red Mite in Chicken Houses

 Red Mite under microscope

 These small but deadly mites feed on all parts of the chicken including blood, feathers, skin and scales.
-Red Mite infestations can result in poor health, low egg production, weight loss and, in bad infestations, even death of the bird.

 Life Cycle of Red Mite

 When the nest conditions are correct the mite larvae hatch 2-3 days after being laid.
 The time it takes for a mite to go from egg to adult is 7 days.
 This short cycle can cause Red Mite infestations to grow very rapidly.
-Even without a food source Red Mite can survive for as long as 8 months making them a very hardy pest.
+Even without a food source Red Mite can survive for as long as 8 months or more, making them a very hardy pest.

 Spotting the Red Mite signs

-An initial telltale sign of infestation may be the reluctance of the hens to go into the house at night.
 Your birds may start to look anaemic and lethargic i.e. pale combs rather than red, and they may sit hunched up in a corner rather than actively scratching around.

 Another telltale sign is a build-up of a grey dust in the coop, this is the detritus from the mite.
 Look particularly under perches and in perch sockets for live mites.
 The mites can also be found hiding in the grey dust on the floor and in the timber joints.